Key Takeaways:

 Exercise:

 In general, exercise is good for you.
 Lots of research shows that for the majority of people, exercise is a good thing.
 But… exercise causes both histamine and tryptase levels to rise.
-Research shows this is both due to de novo formation and mast cell degranulation.
+Research shows this is due to both de novo formation and mast cell degranulation.
 This release of histamine and tryptase increases blood flow to the skeletal muscles during exercise.[ref]

 Hypoxia has also been shown to induce mast cell degranulation.[ref]